Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Theoretical Guarantees of

 \section{Theoretical Guarantees of \SPL{}}

 In this section, we theoretically show the advantages of \SPL{}.
 The analyses focus on showing \SPL{} guarantees a quality division, i.e. $v_n = \BR(y_n = \tilde y_n), \forall n$, with a properly set $\beta$.
 To show the effectiveness of this solution, we call a model prediction on $x_n$ is \emph{better than random guess} if $f_{x_n}[y_n] > 1/K$, and call it \emph{confident} if $f_{x_n}[y] \in \{0,1\}, \forall y \in [K]$, where $y_n$ is the clean label and $y$ is an arbitrary label.
-The quality of sieving out corrupted samples is guaranteed in Theorem \ref{Pro:alpha_general}. \begin{thm} The sample sieve defined in (\ref{Eq:data_sel}) ensures that clean samples $(x_n,\tilde y_n = y_n)$ will not be identified as being corrupted if the model $f^{(t)}$'s prediction on $x_n$ is better than random guess. \end{thm}
+The quality of sieving out corrupted examples is guaranteed in Theorem \ref{Pro:alpha_general}. \begin{thm} The sample sieve defined in (\ref{Eq:data_sel}) ensures that clean examples $(x_n,\tilde y_n = y_n)$ will not be identified as being corrupted if the model $f^{(t)}$'s prediction on $x_n$ is better than random guess. \end{thm}

-Theorem \ref{Pro:alpha_general} informs us that our sample sieve can progressively and safely filter out corrupted samples, and therefore improves division quality, when the model prediction on each $x_n$ is better than random guess.
+Theorem \ref{Pro:alpha_general} informs us that our sample sieve can progressively and safely filter out corrupted examples, and therefore improves division quality, when the model prediction on each $x_n$ is better than random guess.
 The full proof is left to Appendix \ref{proof:thm1}.
-In the next section, we provide evidences that our trained model is guaranteed to achieve this requirement with sufficient samples.
+In the next section, we provide evidences that our trained model is guaranteed to achieve this requirement with sufficient examples.